-Keyona McClellan......
-SCC-G146......
-972.516.5069
+Keyona McClellan . . .
+SCC-G146 . .972.516.5069

-An Associate of Arts degree with an emphasis in Psychology serves as a foundation for continued studies in psychology.
-Since most careers in psychology require an advanced degree, many students transfer to a college or university and eventually enter graduate school in psychology.
-The Psychology Program features a variety of introductory courses exploring the nature of behavior and mental processes.
-Course offerings include general psychology, applied psychology and life-span psychology.
-These courses emphasize current psychological theory and research, as well as the practical application of the basic principles of psychology to the student's daily life.
-Many courses in the program require participation in hands-on, experiential laboratory exercises that further emphasize practical application of course material.
+An Associate of Arts degree with an emphasis in Psychology serves as a foundation for continued studies in the discipline.
+Because most careers in psychology require an advanced degree, many students transfer to a college or university to complete the Bachelor's degree and apply for admission to a graduate program in psychology.
+The Collin psychology program features a variety of introductory courses exploring the principles of behavior and mental processes.
+Course offerings include general psychology, applied psychology, life span psychology, human sexuality, psychology of personality, abnormal psychology, social psychology, and death and dying.
+These courses emphasize psychological theory and research, the historical context of the development of the field, and the use of psychological concepts as a tool for better understanding what it means to be a human being.
+Many courses in the program require participation in hands-on, experimental assignments that emphasize the application of course material.